List of birds of the Maldives

 The following is a list of birds recorded in the Maldives.
-The small size and isolation of this Indian Ocean republic means that its avifauna is extremely restricted.
-Most of the species are characteristic of Eurasian migratory birds, only a few being typically associated with the Indian sub-continent.
-The avifauna of the Maldives include a total of 203 species, of which 4 have been introduced by humans.
-4 species are globally threatened.
+The small size and isolation of this Indian Ocean republic mean that its avifauna is extremely restricted.
+Most of the species are characteristic of Eurasian migratory birds, with only a few typically associated with the Indian subcontinent.
+The avifauna of the Maldives includes a total of 205 species, of which 4 have been introduced by humans.
+Four species are globally threatened.

-This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 2022 edition.
+The taxonomy (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) of this list follow the conventions of The Clements Checklist of Birds of the World, 2022 edition.
 The family accounts at the beginning of each heading reflect this taxonomy, as do the species counts found in each family account.
 Introduced and accidental species are included in the total counts for the Maldives.

 The following tags have been used to highlight several categories.
 The commonly occurring native species do not fall into any of these categories.